 4 ounces (110g, 1 large box or about 2 cups) fresh basil, stems removed

-1 good glug (1 – 3 Tablespoons (15ml – 45ml)) of high-quality extra virgin olive oil (preferably certified by the California Olive Oil Council), or avocado and/or raw tree nut butter
+small handful of olives, or a splash of high-quality extra virgin olive oil (preferably certified by the California Olive Oil Council)

 1 to 4 cloves (3g – 10g) garlic to taste